|Nutritional Guidelines (per serving)|

 |*The % Daily Value (DV) tells you how much a nutrient in a food serving contributes to a daily diet.
 2,000 calories a day is used for general nutrition advice.|

+The recipe makes about 2 1/2 cups of chocolate sauce and keeps well for two weeks.
+That gives you plenty of time to enjoy it in many delicious ways.
 Warm the chocolate sauce up to make a hot fudge sundae or serve it cold or at room temperature.
 Drizzle the sauce over ice cream or use it to dress up a chocolate chip pie or pound cake.
-And it's a great topping for chocolate chip pancakes!
+It's also a great topping for chocolate chip pancakes.

 Click Play to See This 5-Minute Homemade Chocolate Sauce Recipe Come Together